 4. Green Sky Dessert

-Decked in bright lights and loud techno music, you’ll definitely not have a hard time locating Green Sky Dessert which is nestled in a corner of Redhill Market.
-This is one of the best traditional Chinese dessert stalls in Singapore that serves up awesome pulut hitam, green bean soup and more.
+Decked in bright lights and loud techno music, you’ll have no trouble locating Green Sky Dessert.
+Nestled in a corner of Redhill Market, this traditional Chinese dessert stall serves up awesome pulut hitam, green bean soup and more.
 Their tau suan is a definite must-try as this is what’s attracting those long queues.
 Green Sky Dessert has elevated this traditional dessert by extracting rich flavours from the mung beans.
 The result is an aromatic and flavourful tau suan that hits all the right spots.
 Coupled with those warm, toasty pieces of you tiao, you’ll be glad that you decided to queue for this best traditional dessert in Singapore!

 Address: Redhill Food Centre, 85 Redhill Lane, #01-60, Singapore 150085